-Barnacle Geese are popular amongst wildfowl collections with their striking looks.
-The Barnacle Goose is distinguished by its white face, black head, neck and breast, together with white belly.
-All geese need adequate grazing, but Barnacles will adapt to smaller enclosures than some.
+Barnacle Geese, with their striking looks, are popular in wildfowl collections.
+They are distinguished by their white face, black head, neck and breast, together with pale belly.
+All geese need adequate grazing, but Barnacle Geese will adapt to smaller enclosures than some.

-In the wild, Barnacle Geese are often very active at night, continuing on to feed in the dark.
+In the wild, Barnacle Geese are often very active at night, continuing to feed in the dark.
 Their habitat is tidal flats, coastal marshes and adjoining grazing areas.
 As a defence against predators, they frequently breed in colonies, selecting inaccessible slopes and cliff tops as their nesting ground.
-The resilience of a Barnacle Goose chick is extraordinary.
+The resilience of a Barnacle Gosling is extraordinary.

 Barnacle Geese breed readily from their third year, laying clutches of 4–6 eggs with an incubation period of 25 days.